sosoosz/PAS/README.md

 <div>
 <small>
-The project consists of a mobile application and a website aimed at save recipes in a practical and efficient way.
-Aimed at people who want to prepare meals quickly and simply.
-The app offers features such as recipe search and also the ability to pin recipes for easy future access, making the cooking experience more accessible and productive.
+The project consists of a mobile application and a website aimed at save recipes in a practical and efficient way, aimed at people who want to prepare meals quickly and simply.
 </small>

 </div>